GregoriaRamirez/gregoriaramirez.github.io/about.md

+---
+layout: default
+title: About Me
+permalink: /about
+---

 # 👩‍💻 About Me

 Hello!
 My name is **Gregoria Ramirez**, and I am a Computer Science student at Southern New Hampshire University Since June 2022.